 Partners Enhancing Resilience for People Exposed to Risks

 The original motivation for Periperi U was a shared concern that disasters disrupt and undermine development in Africa.
 For Instance, market and informal settlement fires in Africa’s rapidly growing cities spread quickly and lead to deaths and property loss.
-Flash floods frequently claim lives, damage crops, cause livestock death and may result in the displacement of thousands people from their homes and sources of making a living.
+Flash floods frequently claim lives, damage crops, cause livestock death and may result in the displacement of thousands people from their homes and sources of livelihoods.
 Infectious disease outbreaks also occur often due to weak public health systems and poor water and sanitation services.
 Such events can have serious repercussions on an individual’s or household’s livelihood activities and capacities.

-Periperi U partners have sought to understand local hazards and use locally derived research and knowledge to assist in building the capacity to reduce these disaster risks among communities.
+Periperi U partners have sought to understand local hazards and use locally derived research and knowledge to assist in the building the capacity to reduce these disaster risks among communities.
 With a solid foundation and growing demand, partnership members are continuing to develop their formal academic programmes related to disaster risk with the goal of further strengthening skilled human capacity in this field in Africa.